tannerjfco/dcfg/README.md

 # drudconfig
-A cli for configuration management...better than Brad's
+A cli for configuration management.

 ## Use